-\begin{rem}\normalfont Condition (H1) seems to be new.
+\begin{rem} Condition (H1) seems to be new.
 To understand it, recall that for a regular graph with degree $d$ the largest eigenvalue of $A$ equals $d$ and so does its minimum degree $\delta$.
-Condition $(H1)$ can thus be interpreted as the requirement that $G$ is sufficiently regular.
-Indeed, it turns out that e.g. for a Erd\"os-R\'enyi graph $G(N,p)$ is fulfilled, if and only if $p \gg \frac{\log N}{N}$, i.e. when the graph is fully connected.
-Hence for Erd\"os-R\'enyi graphs condition (H1) rules out the sparse case, when the graph is not only disconnected asymptotically almost surely, but also very irregular, in the sense that the degree distribution is a Poisson distribution and the relative fluctuations of the degrees are large.
-Moreover it will turn out that also certain power law graphs satisfy condition $(H1)$. \end{rem}
+Condition~(H1) can thus be interpreted as the requirement that $G$ is sufficiently regular.
+Indeed, it turns out that, for example, for a Erd\"os--R\'enyi graph $G(N,p)$ is fulfilled, if and only if $p \gg\frac{\log N}{N}$, that is, when the graph is fully connected.
+Hence, for Erd\"os--R\'enyi graphs condition (H1) rules out the sparse case, when the graph is not only disconnected asymptotically almost surely, but also very irregular, in the sense that the degree distribution is a Poisson distribution and the relative fluctuations of the degrees are large.
+Moreover, it will turn out that also certain power law graphs satisfy condition (H1). \end{rem}

 We will need a second condition that keeps track on how well the graph is connected.